The school has Erasmus+ accreditation, project manager for international projects is Jóhanna Arnórsdóttir (firstname.lastname@example.org).

 The “Stúdentspróf” (Certificate of Matriculation) qualifies students for entrance to the Universities of Iceland, but they must also fulfill the requirements of the divisions, some such as nursing and medicine have limited placement and numerus clausus and require students to take exams.

 Our school traces its origins to the year 1056 and we count among our alumnae two Nobel Laureates and multiple Prime Ministers and 5 of our Presidents.
 Many of our students go abroad to study and are known to be excellent students and well prepared for rigorous academic programs.
-Schools such as Stanford and Oxford increasingly visit Reykjavik Collage to promote their programs to our students.
+Schools such as Stanford and Oxford increasingly visit Reykjavik College to promote their programs to our students.

-The students at Reykjavik Collage have a lot of social activities they can participate in.
+The students at Reykjavik College have a lot of social activities they can participate in.
 Students lead their own clubs, there are two theater clubs and a science club to name a few.
 The students manage their own school paper and organize dances throughout the year.
 Our students also participate in debate forums and quiz competitions with other schools in Iceland.
 Also our students do well in the biology, mathematics, chemistry and physics Olympiads well as in German and French language competitions.

 Older students, under supervision of the career and guidance counselors, act as peer tutors for younger students and organize classes to assist those students who need help in specific subjects.
 During the admissions period the students act as guides to future students and their parents.